Build & Engage Facebook Audience Using Simple Techniques

-In our previous post we discussed the best practices for setting up your Facebook account.
+In our previous post we discussed the best practices for setting up your Facebook business page.
 What next?
 The next step is to start building your audience and keeping them engaged.
 Here are some simple steps to help you do just that.

 How should I start building my audience and who should be my audience?

-Your aim is undoubtedly to drive traffic to your page and eventually to your business.
-Click on Build Audience, upper left on your admin page, to import contacts from your existing accounts and invite your Facebook friends to come visiting.
-Increasing your likes is of course a nice goal to have but the main focus should be to tap into that set of people with travelling interests.
+Your aim undoubtedly is to drive traffic to your Facebook business page and eventually to your business.
+Click on Build Audience, upper left on your admin page, to import contacts from your existing accounts and invite your Facebook friends to come visit.
+Increasing your likes is, of course, a nice goal to have but the main focus should be to tap into that set of people with travelling interests.
 You may be able to generate a good amount of likes but the odds are that a sizeable number of those visitors are not really interested in your tour or worse still, hate travelling.
 You are then fighting a losing battle!

-Start out by building brand advocates, mainly clients who have already experienced your incredible tour.
-You have the review feature on your page.
-Use it.
-Get clients to post their reviews and ratings.
-Send e-mails requesting them to do so.
-You should look to increase and improve your ratings more than ever, since prospective travelers have come to rely significantly on online reviews.
+Start out by building brand advocates, mainly clients who have already experienced your incredible tours, probably by booking through your holiday system.
+You can use the review feature on your page.
+Get clients to post their reviews and ratings as part of your tour social media marketing.
+Send emails requesting them to do so.
+You should look to increase and improve your ratings more than ever since prospective travellers have come to rely significantly on online reviews.
 Reviews by fellow tourists can make or break travel plans.

 You could also provide a link to your Facebook page on your website.
 Allow people to share, like, post or comment from your website.
-Facebook has quite a few plugins you could use.
+Facebook has quite a few plugins you could use for this.

 And how do I keep my audience engaged?